Birrellc/project-eternity-ms2/assets/testing/testing.md

 - I ran my index.html code through [W3C HTML Validator](https://validator.w3.org)
 - And received 8 errors/warnings [Error's Image](https://github.com/Birrellc/Eternity-MS2/tree/master/assets/images/testing-images/html-validator-final-before.png/)
 - 1 by 1 each error has been located and corrected and the results now display 0 errors / warnings [Error's Fixed Image](https://github.com/Birrellc/Eternity-MS2/tree/master/assets/images/testing-images/html-validator-final-after.png/)
-- Using the preview feature of my IDE i have found that the corrected code has caused an issue with the position of my "hr" element for my contact page which will now have to be adjusted via CSS.
+- Using the preview feature of my IDE I have found that the corrected code has caused an issue with the position of my "hr" element for my contact page which will now have to be adjusted via CSS.
 - Forms - All have are validated with the _required_ feature to stop submission without key information e.g - Email Address or Name / Which has been tested.
 - Buttons - All work correctly - Tested by clicking each button on the website.
 - Map - Clicked Map was able to move the view around, zoom in and out & also able to view a larger map on Google and get directions.